seirdotexe/seirdotexe/README.md

 ## Want to achieve this year ✨

 - Further PoC my project Dynbuffer by preserving two old binary protocols
-- Preserve a classic browser game's networking structure and documentate the protocol

 ## Contact 📧